 Pi Alpha Xi

 Pi Alpha Xi is the National Honor Society for Horticulture.
 It was founded at Cornell University in 1923.
-The UNL chapter, Alpha-Gamma, was begun in 1982 and since that time over 280 horticulturists have been initiated.
+The Nebraska chapter, Alpha-Gamma, was begun in 1982 and since that time over 280 horticulturists have been initiated.
 The purpose of the group is to promote high scholarship, fellowship among students, educators and professional horticulturists, professional leadership and the enrichment of human life through plants.

 The Turf Club's purpose is: